 The CARE (Concord Academy Residential Enrichment) program matches boarding students, if they desire, with a local family for the academic year.
 CARE families provide an important connection to the local community for boarding students.
 CARE families support students with gestures big and small — from providing occasional notes or treats, taking them out for ice cream or pizza, inviting them to their homes for dinner, going to a movie, and offering a slice of family life to a boarding student who may be far from home.

 CARE families make a year-long commitment to the program, with the hope for monthly student contact.
 The program is flexible according to the student’s needs, desires, and what the CARE family is able to provide.
 As local families and students build their relationship, families are welcome to invite students for a weekend away, with advanced notice provided to house faculty.

 • CARE families will be matched with boarding students and will receive information about their students and their families.
 CARE families welcome their matched boarding students and their families to the CA community via email or phone.
-CARE families assure parents that they will be available to answer questions and to help their child with her or his adjustment to the school.

 • If your student’s family is unable to attend Family Weekend, it is great to attend a few classes with your student at this time.

 • You may want to make a phone call or send a care package to your CARE student.

 CA Book Group*

 CA Parents Book Group meets several times during the school year on campus.
 Each discussion session lasts up to two hours.
 All parents are welcome!

 • To offer parents of CA students an opportunity to meet other parents and exchange ideas, using thoughtfully selected books as a focal point;